jundalisay/spblist/content/en/research/socrates/simple-republic/book-10/chapter-5.md

 - the fulfiller of the choice.
 {{< /l >}}

-> *Superphysics note: The analysis of such evolutionary combinations for a soul can be done by machine learning
+{{< n n="The analysis of such evolutionary combinations for a soul can be done by machine learning " >}}

 {{< l a="Socrates" >}}
 This genius led the souls first to Clotho [present] and drew them within the revolution of the spindle impelled by her hand, thus ratifying the destiny* of each.
 {{< /l >}}

-> *Superphysics note: This explains free-will being bound by predestination.
+{{< n n="This explains free-will being bound by predestination.
 In app development, this is similar to the compilation process of code.
-In Superphysics, the life-patterns are compiled into the chakras of the metaphysical soul, just as biological patterns are compiled into the DNA of a physical body
+In Superphysics, the life-patterns are compiled into the chakras of the metaphysical soul, just as biological patterns are compiled into the DNA of a physical body" >}}

 {{< l a="Socrates" >}}